umbraco/Umbraco.Forms.Integrations/README.md

 ### Automation

-[Zapier](./src/Umbraco.Forms.Integrations.Automation.Zapier) - a dashboard interface that allows users to vizualize registered subscription hooks for their Umbraco Forms and to call Zapier triggers when a specific forms gets submitted.
+[Zapier](./src/Umbraco.Forms.Integrations.Automation.Zapier) - a dashboard interface that allows users to vizualize registered subscription hooks for their Umbraco Forms and to call Zapier triggers when a specific forms gets submitted